Azure/azure-powershell/src/OperationalInsights/OperationalInsights/help/New-AzOperationalInsightsApplicationInsightsDataSource.md

 ```

-These commands create an application-insights data source of a given application in a given log analytics workpsace.
-This enables the collection of logs from given application to the log analytics workpsace.
+This command demonstrates getting a log analytics workspace object and then passing the output to create an associated application-insights data source by the application resource id.

 ## PARAMETERS